MediaArea/MediaConch/GlobalArchitecture.md

 * batch processing
 * priority

-The scheduler can take care of the priority function within the implementation checkers :
+The Scheduler can take care of the priority function within the implementation checkers:
-* high : for checks requested by user
+* high: for checks requested by user
-* normal : for automated checks
+* normal: for automated checks
-* low : for periodical checks
+* low: for periodic checks

 Interface :